YooZiiX/ArcelorMittal-Software/README.md

 - Human-Machine Interface:
   - For every one:
     - Login / Logout
-  - For the worker:
+  - For the Worker:
     - Stand ID
     - Compute time of orowan
     - Friction coefficient factor
-  - For the process engineer:
+  - For the Process Engineer:
     - Add / Remove / Update User
     - Add / Remove / Update User rights
     - Change application settings: